Metatarsalgia – Ball of the Foot Pain

 What are a neuroma, Morton’s neuroma, and metatarsalgia?

 The feet, support the entire weight of the body and the anatomy of each foot can be broken down, into its functional role.
-Metatarsalgia is a name that describes the pain that develops in ball of your foot, under the heads of the metatarsal bones.
+Metatarsalgia is a name that describes the pain that develops in a ball of your foot, under the heads of the metatarsal bones.
 There are three parts that make up the bone structure of the feet.
-The tarsals are the largest area of the foot that form the heel of the foot.
+The tarsals are the largest area of the foot that forms the heel of the foot.
 As well as the metatarsals, which are tubular in shape and makeup, part of the bones in the mid-foot.
 They are numbered from first to fifth, with the first being the strongest, as the big toe.
 The metatarsals are between the phalanges and tarsal bones and convex in shape, are long bones and make up the arch of the foot.
 Their role is to work as a team with the connective tissues, ligaments, and tendons to activate movement in the foot.

-Metatarsalgia, may cause both pain and inflammation to the ball of the foot.
-Also, commonly known by the name of stone bruise. .
+Metatarsalgia may cause both pain and inflammation to the ball of the foot.
+Also, commonly known by the name of a stone bruise.
 The ball of the foot’s location is the sole area of the foot, just before the toes.
 The pain can vary for each sufferer and may affect one, two toes or sometimes the entire foot.
 It is known to be a common overuse injury in many high impact athletes.
 Metatarsalgia, is most common in middle-aged women, although anyone can develop it.
 Athletes that exude an intense amount of stress to the forefoot, such as soccer players, tennis, basketball, and football, may experience metatarsalgia injuries.
 Morton’s neuroma is a specific, painful condition that an individual may feel as though there is a small, hot pebble in between the third and fourth toe.
-Morton’s neuroma, is a more specific condition that explains the exact location of the discomfort that, metatarsalgia pain causes.
+Morton’s neuroma is a more specific condition that explains the exact location of the discomfort that, metatarsalgia pain causes.
 Runners, spend a significant amount of time distributing weight over the forefront of their feet while running.
 Although this injury will cause a person to be forced to rest, it is not life-threatening.

 What are signs and symptoms?